DeveloperMikitognoni/discord-meme-bot/README.md

 - 3 In the heroku dashboard choose to deploy from the forked repository;

-- 4 Find a hosting location for your memes, it has to be something like http://example.com/folder/memename.jpg
+- 4 Find a hosting location for your memes, it has to be something like http://example.com/folder/memename.jpg ;

-IMPORTANT: Your memes should be named like this: 1.jpg, 2.jpg, 3.jpg and so on;
+> IMPORTANT: Your memes should be named like this: 1.jpg, 2.jpg, 3.jpg and so on

-- 5 In the heroku dashboard go to settings, choose reveal config vars, and set these theree config vars: BOT_TOKEN <code>your DiscordBot API KEY</code>, IMG_HOST <code>The image hosting address like http://example.com/folder/</code>, IMG_NUM <code>The number of memes you uploaded in your hosted folder</code>
+- 5 In the heroku dashboard go to settings, choose reveal config vars, and set these theree config vars: BOT_TOKEN <code>your DiscordBot API KEY</code>, IMG_HOST <code>The image hosting address like http://example.com/folder/</code>, IMG_NUM <code>The number of memes you uploaded in your hosted folder</code>, PREFIX <code>The prefix is the text at the start of every message sent to this bot.
+This helps bot at undertanding which message to process.
+An example of prefix is *b!*</code>;

 **HEROKU DYNOS SHOULD BE SETTED AS** ***WORKER node bot.js***